fbgallet/roam-extension-speech-to-roam/README.md

   4. click on the post-processing button (after optionally specifying the context) => the template will be automatically filled in (this may take time depending on the amount of information to process).
 - You can specify a default template in the settings.
 It will be automatically inserted as child of the focused block when you run post-processing if there is currently no child.
 Copy the block reference of the root block of your template.
 The root or parent block is only the title, it will not be inserted nor used as an instruction.
 If no user default template is defined, a predefined template will be used, just try it !

+## Use models throught OpenRouter

+OpenRouter offers access to a wide range of models, some of which are free.
+OpenRouter routes each request to the best available model provider for your preferences. (pricing or response speed may vary from one request to another).
+In the settings, provide the list of IDs of the models you want to use in LiveAI.
+They will appear in the context menu or replace the native models if you check the corresponding option.
+The first model in your list can be selected as the default model.

+## Use Ollama local server

 ## Keyboard & text only AI completion and post-processing